OH Hope Fund

 Why OH Hope Fund?

-To serve a niche market of need, where there are local youths who, due to no fault of their own, do not have a good structured environment for them.
-The fragmenting of families & unfortunate events that these youths experience are causing many of them to end up on the wrong side of the law, and have become ideal targets for gangs.
+To serve a niche market of need, where there are local youths who due to no fault of their own do not have a good structured environment to live and study in.
+The fragmenting of families and unfortunate events that these youths experience cause many of them to end up on the wrong side of the law, and they also become ideal targets for gangs.

-A real case example would be a 15-year-old girl whose mother has passed away, ill father is cared for in a nursing home, leaving her alone.
-The timely intervention of a kind Samaritan has allowed her to stay in OH now, providing support and pastoral care for this youth, in a safe environment, while she goes through a very challenging and vulnerable period of her life.
+A real case example would be a 15-year-old girl whose mother has passed away, and whose ill father is cared for in a nursing home, leaving her alone.
+The timely intervention of a kind Samaritan has allowed her to stay in Oldham Hall, providing support and pastoral care for this youth in a safe environment while she goes through a very challenging and vulnerable period of her life.

-Based on the capacity and facilities available in OH, we hope to give back to the society by providing lodging and pastoral care to such youths and helping them grow up to be responsible and mature adults who can contribute to the society.
+With the facilities and capacity available in OH, we hope to give back to society by providing lodging and pastoral care to such youths, helping them grow up to be responsible and mature adults who can contribute to the society.

 The eligibility criteria for the scholarship are as follows:

 - Student may apply regardless of their academic results, provided that any weak academic results are not due to negative character traits but are attributed to difficulties beyond the control of the student